alanblins/monodotenv/README.md

 ```sh
 ./monodotenv use local
 ```
-It will create the .env file with values from workspace `local` below:
+It will create the .env file with values from environment `local` below:
 ```
 BASE_URL=http://localhost:1000
 DATABASE_URL=http://localhost:2000